 The iconic Icelandic sweaters are perfect for Iceland – no matter the time of the year.
 They make a great

 If you really need shelter for the night just knock on someone’s door.
-Iceland is very safe and many people will let you sleep at their farmhouse or they will refer you to the village bed and breakfast.
+Iceland is very safe and many people will let you sleep in their farmhouse or they will send you to the village bed and breakfast.

-In the summer, Iceland’s population swells to double its year-round size.
+In the summer, Iceland’s population swells to more than twice its winter size.
 As you can imagine, not all tourists behave themselves.
 Be kind, considerate and respectful and the local people will be glad to welcome you.